Insights

 7. Customer Lifetime Value

-Your sales reps should be able to estimate the lifetime value of any particular customer based on your historic markers.
-Prioritizing accounts with the higher customer lifetime value (LTV) will help focus the sales efforts.
+Your sales reps should be able to estimate the lifetime value of engaged prospects or new customers based on your historic sales data.
+Prioritizing accounts with higher customer lifetime value (LTV) helps focus your sales efforts and improve the right sales performance metrics.

-In some cases, LTV might drop below the average deal size, which means customers are cancelling their orders or dropping off in other ways before their contract is done.
-This would be a clear signal to improve your product and warrant a careful discovery process with your customers.
+It’s possible for LTV to drop below the average revenue generated per deal, which would mean that your new customers are cancelling their orders or dropping off in other ways before their contract is done.
+This would be a clear signal to improve your product and require a detailed discovery process with your target audience.

-One of the most popular metrics for assessing how fast your product spreads among its target audience is a net promoter score (NPS).
-When customers are more likely to recommend your product to others, your NPS scores improve.
+One of the most popular sales productivity metrics for assessing how fast your product spreads within its target market is a net promoter score (NPS).
+When your existing customers (as well as new customers) are more likely to recommend your product to others, your NPS score improves.

-The NPS metric goes from 1 (not very likely) to 10 (very likely), with excellent scores being considered those between 8 and 10.
+The NPS metric goes from 1 (not very likely to spread) to 10 (very likely to spread), with excellent scores being considered those between 8 and 10.

 9. Quota Attainment

-Do you know how many of your sales reps are reaching their sales quote in any given time period?
-What’s the average percentage of the quota attained by your team?
+Do you know what percentage of your sales team reaches its sales quota in any given time period?
+Or what’s the percentage of the quota attained by your sales team on average?

-Low quota attainment can signal the need for more coaching, more sales capacity, or even a low-quality product.
+Low quota attainment can signal the need for more coaching, more sales capacity, and even a low-quality product.

-In addition, learning how other sales metrics affect quota attainment can help you select key priorities for improving your sales process in the short term.
+In addition, finding out how other important sales metrics affect quota attainment can help you select key priorities for improving sales productivity.

 10. Sales Expenses